THE MARTIN KEEHN LOOK

 MEN’S GROOMING S/S 2015

 With both Spring and New York Fashion Week around the corner, we were inspired by the dynamic, over-the-top men’s grooming at Martin Keehn’s Spring/Summer 2015 runway show.
-James Valeri, editor-in-chief/creative director of Document Journal (along with Nick Vogelson), arguably the go to art/music/fashion magazine in print today, was the stylist for Martin Keehn S/S15 and envisioned the concepts for the show.
+James Valeri, editor-in-chief/creative director of Document Journal (along with Nick Vogelson), arguably the go-to art/music/fashion magazine in print today, was the stylist for Martin Keehn S/S15 and envisioned the concepts for the show.
 For hair, Martin selected the renowned editorial hairdresser Jimmy Paul from Susan Price NYC.
 For makeup, Martin acquired the talented artist Mark Carrasquillo from Art Partner.
 We spoke to both gentlemen about the inspiration and grooming techniques used for this incredible men’s show.
-On a side note, we want to send a big thank you to Melody O’Flaherty from Melody Joy PR.
-Photography by Alexander Thompson.
+Photography Alexander Thompson. https://www.martinkeehn.com/

 JIMMY PAUL: Martin Keehn is a huge inspiration.
 James Valeri, the stylist and editor of Document Journal, pulled out a L’Uomo Vogue cover I worked on with Steven Meisel in the nineties – Big Pompadours – a look I always return to.
 I love all the great reportage photos of gangs from the fifties and sixties.
 And throw in some camp from the gay scene, those are references that I always go to.